pdeans/miva-api/readme.md

 echo '<pre>', $response->getBody(), '</pre>';
 ```

 To receive an iterable form of the Api response, issue the `getResponse` method.
 This will return an array of objects, with the array keys mapping to the function names supplied to the Api request function list.
 The items are sorted in identical order to the Api request function list.
 Each item or "function", contains its own array of the results of the function request.
 These array items correlate to each of the function's iterations that were sent in the request.
 The items are sorted in the same order that they were issued in the request.
+Use the `getFunctionsList` to retrieve the list of available functions.

 The `getFunction` method may be used to explicitly return the response results for a specific function name.
 This can also be accomplished with the `getResponse` method by passing the function name as the first argument.

+The `getData` method returns the response `data` property for a specific function name.
+By default, the `data` property is returned for the first iteration index for the function name provided.
+However, an optional second argument can be provided to return the `data` property for a specific iteration index on the given function name.

 Examples: